MoleMan1024/audiowagon/docs/developers.markdown

 trigger Google's review process.

-- In Closed testing, switch category in top right to *Automotive OS only* and create a closed test track (NOTE: closed tests were giving me trouble at some point, the app was not visible in the car for some days)
+- In Closed testing, switch category in top right to *Automotive OS only* and create a closed test track (NOTE: closed tests were giving me trouble at some point, the app was not visible in the car for some days.
+Also note that "Open testing" is *not* allowed for Automotive OS apps)
 - Add the country you use for your Play Store in the *Countries / regions* tab
 - In *Testers*, create an e-mail list and add your own e-mail.
 Make sure to use the e-mail address associated with your Google account in the car